Transforming Minnesota's Public Health System

 - Fall 2025: Local public health, along with support from state staff, engage in regional conversations assessing needs, interest, and facilitating planning conversations with partners.

-- October 2025: Join regional data model representatives from Southeast and Northwest Minnesota regions to hear about their journeys and learn more about how the regional data models can build capacity statewide.
+- October 2025: Regional data model representatives from Southeast and Northwest Minnesota regions shared their journeys and how the lessons they've learned help regional data models build capacity statewide.

-- Early 2026: Regions begin to form and implement regional models.
+- Early 2026: Regions begin to form and implement regional models to collect, use, and share local population health data.

 Where can you jump into the timeline?